danwar77/M3M3s/docs/e2e_conceptual_test_report.md

-# End-to-End Conceptual Test Report: MemeMarvel Application
+# End-to-End Conceptual Test Report: M3M3s Application

 ## Date: 2025-05-31

-This document details the conceptual walkthrough of key end-to-end user scenarios for the MemeMarvel application, as defined in `e2e_test_scenarios.md`.
+This document details the conceptual walkthrough of key end-to-end user scenarios for the M3M3s application, as defined in `e2e_test_scenarios.md`.
 The purpose of this conceptual test is to verify the logical flow of user interactions, state management, data handling, and error recovery mechanisms across the application's primary features before extensive live testing or further development.

 ---